mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 =========

+:2023-11-30: Add ReadConcernMajorityNotAvailableYet to the list of error codes
+             that should be retried.
 :2023-11-28: Add ExceededTimeLimit to the list of error codes that should
              be retried.
 :2023-08-26: Require that in a sharded cluster the server on which the